ssbc/visual-docs/Editing-Animations.md

 will scale / rotate from the wrong place.

-- If the animation is distracting you while you're trying to make other changes, you can comment out the CSS animation (look for `@keyframes` rulesets in `<style>`), or the `<script>` section if it's an anime.js animation.
+- If the animation is distracting you while you're trying to make other changes, you can comment out the CSS animation: look for `@keyframes` rulesets in `<style>`, or the `<script>` section if it's an anime.js animation.
 In practice, that `<script>` section is huge, so I usually don't comment it all out while I'm working- I just change `<script>` to `script>` (delete the opening `<` character) to make the whole thing invalid.
-Replace it again and your animation comes back to life.
+Replace it again, and your animation comes back to life.

 - You can also edit SVG in a graphical editor like [Inkscape](inkscape.org) or